learn-co-students/011121-sql/README.md

-## SQL and Relational Databases [Suggested Time: 30 minutes]
+## SQL and Relational Databases

-In this section you will be exploring a Pokemon dataset that has been put into SQL tables.
+In this checkpoint you will be exploring a Pokemon dataset that has been put into SQL tables.
 Pokemon are fictional creatures from the [Nintendo franchise](https://en.wikipedia.org/wiki/Pok%C3%A9mon) of the same name.

 Some Pokemon facts that might be useful:
 * The word "pokemon" is both singular and plural.
 You may refer to "one pokemon" or "many pokemon".